mb4310/Time-Series/README.md

 * The idea of these approaches is to transform the time series into a 2d-image (or several transformations to yield several images) and apply 2d-convolutional techniques to the image (stack of images).
 * Current implementation includes the following image transformations: recurrence plot, gramian angular field, markov transition field, continuous wavelet transform

 We emphasize that all these approaches are compatible with one another!
 We can (for example) combine recurrent and convolutional approaches by concatenating the output of the RNN 'core' with a flattened output of the final convolutional layer.
-Hope to have notebooks detailing these 'deep hybrid' approaches.